nih-cfde/2022-content-generating-sprints/docs/index.md

 ## Internal Content Generation Sprints

 The CFDE Coordinating Center will host two **content generation sprints** for DCCs and R03 recipients to produce annotations for CFDE Portal gene, anatomy, compounds, and diseases pages.
-The first sprint will be from June 27 - July 1 and the second will be in July or August.
+The first sprint will be from June 27 - July 1, 2022 and the second will be August 8 - 12, 2022.
 These are part of the larger effort to expand and showcase CFDE capabilities in preparation for the September demo to the Council of Councils.

 ## Who should participate?